 Future of Cross-Border Employment in the US and Canada

-Visions of the future of cross-border employment between the United States and Canada are bright as the two economies continue to grow and integrate.
+Visions of the future of cross-border employment between the two countries are bright as their economies continue to grow and integrate.
 Remote work technology continues to improve, and agreements such as the CUSMA mean it’s getting easier to work across borders.
 The need for a flexible work culture is only rising after the pandemic, giving more and more people the choice to live in one country and work in another.
 Cross-border employment is boosting IT, healthcare, and finance, while the government is working to amend its visa application processes to catch up with the labor market needs.
+Future changes to immigration programs, such as those related to spousal and partner sponsorships, may further facilitate cross-border employment and make it easier for individuals to navigate work and residency between the two countries.

 Practical Considerations for Cross-Border Work